Larry J. Kulick: Priesthood

 Kulick in 1997 was named pastor of Good Shepherd Parish in Kent, Pennsylvania.
 Two years later, he was also appointed as consultant on priestly vocations for the diocese.
 The diocese moved Kulick in 2002 to be pastor of St. Joseph Parish in New Kensington, Pennsylvania, a posting he would hold for the next six years.

 In 2008, Kulick was promoted to director of clergy vocations by the diocese.
 He moved to Washington D.C. in 2010 to study at the Catholic University of America (CUA).
 He was awarded a Licentiate of Canon Law in 2012 from The Catholic University of America's School of Canon Law.

 Returning to Greensburg in 2012, Kulick was appointed pastor of St. James Parish in New Alexandria, Pennsylvania.
 That same year, Bishop Edward C. Malesic named Kulick as vicar general and moderator of the clergy.
 A member of the Order of the Holy Sepulchre since 2011, he was elevated to knight commander on October 31, 2015.

 When the Vatican appointed Malesic as bishop of the Diocese of Cleveland in 2020, Kulick was appointed as administrator of the Diocese of Greensburg.

 Bishop of Greensburg

 Pope Francis appointed Kulick bishop as bishop of Greensburg on December 18, 2020.
 He was consecrated as a bishop on February 11, 2021, at Blessed Sacrament Cathedral by Archbishop Nelson J. Perez, with Bishop Edward C. Malesic and Bishop Emeritus Lawrence Brandt acting as co-consecrators.
 Kulick became the first priest from the diocese to be appointed its bishop.

-In May 2024, Kulick ordered all the schools and parishes in the diocese to audit the records of their employees and volunteers.
-This action came after the discovery that Shon M. Harrity, arrested for sexual assault of a minor, was an maintenance worker at three parishes.
-Kulick fired several other parish employees and suspended Reverend John Moineau for not following diocese policies in investigating Harrity's previous criminal background.
-Kulick reinstated Moineau in October 2024.

 Kulick is active in the First Catholic Slovak Union, where he served as a chaplain for over 25 years.
-His coat of arms closely resembles the Slovakian coat of arms.
+His coat of arms closely resembles the Slovak coat of arms.
 He is also a classic car enthusiast, and has hosted many classic car shows and rides for both personal enjoyment and parish fundraisers.
 Kulick is especially fond of Pontiacs and owns a 1966 Pontiac LeMans.